andyp123/blender_vertex_color_master/README.md

 + __Output Range Min__ (1) - Maximum value of the output range.

-### Channel/Weights Transfer
+### Data Transfer
-This section allows quick transfer of data between different vertex color and vertex groups on the same object.
+This section allows quick transfer of data between different color layers, vertex groups and uv layers on the same object.
 Values can be transferred between 'Src' and 'Dst' layers.
 When using a vertex color layer, the RGBA channel will be selectable from the channel dropdown on the right.
 If a vertex group is selected (vertex groups are prefixed with 'W:', for weight), the channel dropdown will be disabled.
+If a UV layer is selected (UVs are prefixed with 'UV:'), channels will not be selectable at all.

-If a vertex group is selected in either 'Src' or 'Dst', a different UI will be shown that enables only weight transfer.
-Transfer between two vertex groups is currently unsupported.
+Depending on the type of data selected in either 'Src' or 'Dst', a different operations will be available from the UI.
+If vertex groups or UVs are selected in either 'Src' or 'Dst', a different UI will be shown that enables only simple data transfer.
+Transfer between two vertex groups, uv layers or vertex groups and uv layer is currently unsupported.

 ### Copy / Swap
 Copy data from the 'Src' layer/channel to the 'Dst' layer/channel.
 Using swap will swap the data instead of copy.